5 Posing Techniques for Portrait Photography

 The background in a portrait photograph matters as much as the subject.
 Your choice of background can make or mar the portrait photograph.
 A distracting background can take the focus away from the subject and should be avoided.

 Instead, choose a clean, neutral background that will not overwhelm the subject in the photograph.
-However, this does not mean that you should always choose a plain background.
+However, this does not mean you should always choose a plain background.
 You can choose several different surfaces too, such as a unique fence or wall, which can add an interesting contrast to the picture.
-Another way to use a background for effect is to use an object or setting which provides context to the picture, such as an artist standing in front of their easel or a fisherman in front of a boat, etc.
+Another way to use a background for effect is to use an object or setting that provides context to the picture, such as an artist standing in front of their easel or a fisherman in front of a boat, etc.

 Tip #2 – Prepare the subject before the photograph